4 Reasons to Routinely Test your E-Mail Effectiveness

-There are four primary reasons why you should be doing this.
+There are four primary reasons why you should test your emails.

 - Better deliverability